Expat Essentials

 United Kingdom

-The UK government is preparing to launch a 50 million pound scheme to woo international research talent to Britain in the wake of US President Donald Trump’s crackdown on academic freedom in America, according to the Financial Times.
+The UK government has launched a 54 million pound scheme to woo international research talent to Britain in the wake of US President Donald Trump’s crackdown on academic freedom in America, according to the Financial Times.
 The grant includes research funds and relocation.

 The UK initiative will assess researchers on their output and how their work fits with priority areas in the UK industrial strategy, including life sciences, artificial intelligence and green energy, according to the post.